Governors-State-Technology-Clubs/resourceHub/README.md

 ### Resources

-Contains markdown files with links and descriptions of useful online resources.
+Contains markdown files with links and descriptions of useful online resources on specific topics.
+If there are topics missing, create a new folder make a new .md file for that folder and push it to the repo.
+This space is for you all to share information on areas of interest in Computer Science.
+What is currently here is just a template.

-- `W3Schools.md`: Links and descriptions for W3Schools resources.
+- `Cyber Security:`: Add links to videos and reading materials on Cyber Security
-- `TutorialsPoint.md`: Links and descriptions for TutorialsPoint resources.
+- `Data Science`: Add links to videos and reading materials on Data Science.
-- `FreeCodeCamp.md`: Links and descriptions for FreeCodeCamp resources.
+- `Data Structures`: Add links to videos and reading materials on Data Structures.

-- `LeetCode.md`: Links and descriptions for LeetCode resources.
+  etc.

 ## Example Structure